-Kicking things off with the Mazda6 sedan, Mazda says it prioritized improving the interior, including the introduction of a range-topping package with Nappa leather seats.
-Other cabin enhancements include a steering wheel ported from the 2016 CX-9 with a more ergonomic shape and new wheel-mounted functions, plus a steering wheel heater, full-color TFT driver display, available rear seat heaters, and a reduction in road and wind noise.
+Kicking things off with the Mazda6 — which we’ve named the best sedan you can buy — Mazda says it prioritized improving the interior, including the introduction of a range-topping package with Nappa leather seats.
+Other cabin enhancements include a steering wheel ported from the 2016 Mazda CX-9 with a more ergonomic shape and new wheel-mounted functions, plus a steering wheel heater, full-color TFT driver display, available rear seat heaters, and a reduction in road and wind noise.

 In terms of exterior tweaks, Mazda has added a new Machine Gray Metallic paint color but that’s about it.
 Under the hood, the Japanese automaker made subtle tweaks to its SkyActiv-G direct injection engines for both the Mazda6 and Mazda3. i-Activesense safety features have also been improved with a Smart City Brake Support (SCBS) that better detects pedestrians and widens the speed range when the system is working.

 The biggest improvement, G-Vectoring is part of both 2017 model year cars, and focuses on adjusting body movement with engine torque.
 “To date, lateral and longitudinal acceleration (G) forces have been controlled separately.
 GVC (G-Vectoring Control) adjusts engine torque in response to steering wheel action, delivering unified control over both of these forces and optimizing the vertical load on each wheel.”
 The moment the driver begins turning the steering wheel, torque is applied to shift load to the front wheels and therefore balance the car.